Irfaan Ali: Early political career

 Ali became a member of the National Assembly of Guyana in 2006.
-He was subsequently appointed to the portfolios of minister of housing and water and minister of tourism industry and commerce.
+He was appointed to the portfolios of minister of housing and water and minister of tourism industry and commerce.

 During his tenure as minister, Ali performed the functions of president and prime minister on separate occasions.
 In 2015, the People's Progressive Party/Civic (PPP/C) went into opposition during which time he served as chair of the Public Accounts Committee and co-chair of the Economic Services Committee of the parliament of Guyana.

 Presidency

-Candidacy
+2020 campaign

 Irfaan Ali was the presidential candidate of the People's Progressive Party (PPP/C) for the 2 March 2020 general and regional elections in Guyana.
 He was selected as the presidential candidate for the People's Progressive Party/Civic on 19 January 2019.
 His selection came at a time after Ali had been charged with 19 counts of conspiracy and fraud by Guyana's Special Organized Crime Unit (SOCU).
 Ali's lawyers questioned the legality of these charges, and claimed that they were political in nature and "trumped up".
 At the time when Ali was running for president, the charges had never been brought to a full court hearing.

 Immediately following his selection, Ali was accused of academic fraud, with opponents claiming that when Ali was in his early 20s, he had misrepresented one of his qualifications.
-Ali was also indicted on 19 charges of other fraud for allegedly defrauding the state of over $174M between the period 2011 and 2015, allegedly conspiring with persons unknown to "greatly undersell" 19 plots of state lands at Plantation Sparendaam and Goedverwagting in Demerara-Mahaica to current or former government officials.
+Ali was also indicted on 19 charges of other fraud for allegedly defrauding the state of over $174M between 2011 and 2015, allegedly conspiring with persons unknown to "greatly undersell" 19 plots of state lands at Plantation Sparendaam and Goedverwagting in Demerara-Mahaica to current or former government officials.

 The trial on the matters was postponed several times.
 He was granted self bail on the charges.
 The lands, which were sold for $39.8M, are valued at $212.4M, according to the Special Organized Crime Unit (SOCU).
 On 14 August, the charges were dismissed.

-Campaign

-In his campaign for the presidency, Ali ran on a mainly economic platform, citing declining growth and increased joblessness under the Granger administration.
+In his 2020 campaign for the presidency, Ali ran on a mainly economic platform, citing declining growth and increased joblessness under the Granger administration.
 Ali committed to creating 50,000 new jobs over five years.
-He has emphasized the need for transparency and adherence to globally-recognised standards of governance for Guyana's nascent oil sector, which is expected to transform Guyana's development.
-Ali is committed to establishing a sovereign wealth fund protected against political interference, and to strengthen Guyana's ability to uphold the Santiago Principles and the global requirements of the Extractive Industries Transparency Initiative.
+He has emphasized the need for transparency and adherence to globally-recognised standards for Guyana's nascent oil sector, which is expected to transform Guyana's development.
+Ali is committed to establishing a sovereign wealth fund "protected against political interference", and to strengthen Guyana's ability to uphold the Santiago Principles and the global requirements of the Extractive Industries Transparency Initiative.